SandyTechOfficial/todoapplication_live_session/README.md

 ## PLEASE NOTE:
-The porject source code we have upload is not configured with firebase, you have to use your own **FIREBASE ACCOUNT** to run the project code.
+The project source code we have upload is not configured with firebase, you have to use your own **FIREBASE ACCOUNT** to run the project code.
 How to configure **FIREBASE TO YOUR PROJECT** is explained in this [video](https://www.youtube.com/watch?v=Wuc7Uyrv6zQ&t).
-You may visit and learn how or else watch the whole *LIVE SESSION**
+You may visit this given site to learn how or else watch the *LIVE SESSION**

 # HAPPY CODING  :v: !!

-## VISIT Our SOCIAL PLATFORM
+## VISIT Our SOCIAL PLATFORMS

 [Twitter](https://twitter.com/sandytech2020)